-Our American Library Association accredited, top-ranked Master’s in Information Sciences program prepares students to effectively manage, navigate, analyze, and turn information into action in public and private sectors.
+Our American Library Association accredited, top-10 Master’s in Information Sciences program prepares students to effectively manage, navigate, analyze, and turn information into action in public and private sectors.
 Organizations produce enormous amounts of data, and individuals with a Master of Science in Information Sciences degree set are in high demand to organize, manage, and analyze this data and advise about the future.
 From academic librarian to user experience designer, our MSIS program can prepare you for an enriching career in the library and information sciences.